 Cooling and reheating Process of low grade (B & C) massecuites

-The mother liquor in low grade massecuite can not be completely exhausted in vacuum pan this is due to decrease in crystallization rate and high viscosity.
-Final stage in sugar recovery is allowed to take place by cooling in crystalliser rather then during evaporation in vacuum pans.
-Because evaporation in vacuum pans is more cost effective procedure , therefore is to boil low grade massecuite in vacuum pan for limited time, then discharge it to atmospheric crystallizes followed by water cooled crystallizers.
+The mother liquor in low-grade B and C massecuite can not be completely exhausted in vacuum pan this is due to a decrease in crystallization rate and high viscosity.
+Final stage in sugar recovery is allowed to take place by cooling in crystalliser rather than during evaporation in vacuum pans.
+Because evaporation in vacuum pans is a more cost-effective procedure, therefore is to boil low grade massecuite in vacuum pan for a limited time, then discharge it to atmospheric crystallizes followed by water-cooled crystallizers.

-The exhaustion of final molasses is directly related to the economy of the sugar factory and hence more attention is given being paid towards the processing of crystallisation in low grade massecuite.
+The exhaustion of final molasses is directly related to the economy of the sugar factory and hence more attention is given being paid towards the processing of crystallization in low grade massecuite.

 The exhaustion of molasses will depend on four successive parameters.

-a) Boiling a massecuite to maximum concentration in pan.
+- a) Boiling a massecuite to maximum concentration in the pan.

-b) Cooling of the massecuite in the crystalliser to crystallise the sucrose remaining in solution.
+- b) Cooling of the massecuite in the crystallizer to crystallize the sucrose remaining in the solution.

-To judging pan boiling operation efficiency, the use of % exhaustion and Crystal % massecuite are found more effective and informative.
+To judge pan boiling operation efficiency, the use of % exhaustion and Crystal % massecuite is found more effective and informative.

-The ideal condition for a low-grade massecuite ” C m/c ” to crystallize more sugar from the mother liquor follow the path as illustrated in the graph below.
+The ideal condition for a low-grade B and C massecuite to crystallize more sugar from the mother liquor follows the path as illustrated in the graph below.

-Cooling Zone: The Cooling zone has water cooled surface area to reduce the massecuite temperature from about 65ºC to 43 ºC within 18 to 20 hrs of time.
+Cooling Zone: The Cooling zone has a water-cooled surface area to reduce the massecuite temperature from about 65ºC to 43 ºC within 18 to 20 hrs of time.
 While designing the cooling zone the ratio of S / V should be about 1.8 to 2.0 for C m/c and 1.2 for C m/c.

-Ripening Zone: The Rippening zone comes after the cooling zone.
-This zone has no cooling water surface, but may be provided with hot water coils to take care of massecuite temp.
+Ripening Zone: The ripening zone comes after the cooling zone.
+This zone has no cooling water surface but may be provided with hot water coils to take care of massecuite temp.
 In winter season, the retention time in this zone is about 2 to 3 hrs.

 Reheating Zone : Before centrifuge the massecuite, it should be reheated upto 50 to 52ºC to reduce the viscosity and easy purging of massecuite.